 Parenting style has a big impact on how children develop into adults, and there are important implications for their future success.
 Here are the four main parenting styles and their implications for rearing successful children and leaders.

-Parenting style is usually categorized into 4 types:
+Parenting style is usually categorized into four types:

 Authoritarian parenting is characterized by adherence to rules, a dominating style, and a great deal of control.
 The authoritarian parent may be punitive and is likely to believe in the "spare the rod, spoil the child" rule.
 Research suggests that as teenagers, children of authoritarian parents may lack some of the critical social and communication skills that are so important for leadership.
 Moreover, children raised by authoritarian parents tend to become authoritarian themselves, both in their interpersonal relationships and as parents.